FAQs

 Just let us know in advance of your special requests and we will build your personalised menu.

-6. I’ve heard that the Pacific Coast weather can be temperamental.
+9. I’ve heard that the Pacific Coast weather can be temperamental.
 What if it gets cold and rainy?

 Travelling through the Pacific coastal temperate rainforest can get a little cool and rainy at times.
-But don’t worry, our vessel is equipped with features to keep you warm and dry in case of inclement weather.
+But don’t worry.
+Our vessel is equipped with features to keep you warm and dry in case of inclement weather.
 There’s also screening that can be zipped around the heated fantail deck.

-Sometimes a little rain makes for better bear viewing; the rain dampens our noise and our smell.
-We provide full Helly Hansen foul weather gear and waterproof boots, so you can continue to take full advantage of our toys and activities.
+Sometimes, a little rain makes for better bear viewing; the rain dampens our noise and our smell.
+We provide full Helly Hansen foul weather gear and waterproof boots so you can continue to take full advantage of our toys and activities.

-7. I love wooden boats!
+10. I love wooden boats!
 Tell me more about The Pacific Yellowfin.

 Captain Colin admittingly suffers from “wooden boat disease”!
 It was love at first sight when he saw this impressive boat.
 He has diligently maintained her integrity and beauty as a historical wooden vessel.
 Constructed almost exclusively with native timbers, the wooden grandeur has been preserved and its varnish glows throughout the boat.